tomas-edwardsson/puppet-push/README.md

 Add alternative site-push.pp
 ----------------------------
-We need a alternative site.pp if you are using a filebucket server for the pull based hosts.
+We need a alternative site.pp (eg. /etc/puppet/manifests/site-push.pp) if you are using a filebucket server for the pull based hosts.

 Containing: